Ilnar Salimzianov's Personal Site

 sentences for machine translation.

-If your data uses multiple orthographies or is in a raw format
+If your data uses multiple orthographies or is in a raw format (like ELAN

-is likely suitable for the MDC.
+for the MDC.

 My Role and Geographic Focus

-As an independent contractor, my focus is on sourcing datasets
+As an independent contractor, my focus is on sourcing datasets for

-This includes languages such as:
+includes languages such as:

-- Turkish, Azerbaijani, Turkmen, Uzbek, Kazakh, Kyrgyz, Tatar
+- Turkish, Azerbaijani, Turkmen, Uzbek, Kazakh, Kyrgyz, Tatar,

 - Kurdish, Persian (Farsi), Pashto, Dari